 Use some hot glue to the top inside corners as you go to help hold the top part together.

 Adhere the last frame the same way making sure the final two top corners are secure with more hot glue.

 Add the votive candle/tea light holder.
 Mine had enough room to add some Dollar Tree black Halloween flowers.
 These come with some spiders and eyeballs too.

 Look how cute the sides are.
 This is how great the transparent vinyl is.

 I just love the way it turned out.
 What do you think?

 Check out the Facebook page for StyleTechCraft.
-They show new products and you get to see what the other Design Team members are making!
+They show new products and you get to see even more from the other Design Team members.

 AND…if you love the Dollar Tree crafts, gifts and decor then head over to our Facebook group.